christopherdoane/clojure-sample-cli-infix-calculator/README.md

 You can run the tests via `lein test`.

+You can build a standalone jar via `lein uberjar`.

+To execute the resulting jar, run `java -jar projectname-standalone.jar`.

 This project does not handle parentheses, PEMDAS etc as demonstrated in the tests.

 ## License